ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Related Works

 \subsection{ANN-based RGB-Event Object Tracking}

-VOT aims to locate a target in each video frame by matching a given template from the first frame with a search region in subsequent frames.
-ANN-based VOT methods have evolved from early Siamese neural networks (e.g., SiamFC \cite{bertinetto_fullyconvolutional_2016} and SiamRPN \cite{li_high_2018}) and discriminative learning frameworks (e.g., ATOM \cite{danelljan_atom_2019}, DiMP \cite{bhat_learning_2019}, PrDiMP \cite{danelljan_probabilistic_2020}, and KeepTrack \cite{mayer_learning_2021a}) to transformer-based architectures (e.g., STARK \cite{yan_learning_2021}, SwinTrack \cite{chen_swintrack_2021}, AiATrack \cite{gao_aiatrack_2022}, MixFormer\cite{cui_mixformer_2022}, and OSTrack \cite{ye_joint_2022}), which have now become the mainstream due to their superior global modeling capacity and robust feature representation.
+Visual object tracking (VOT) aims to locate a target in each video frame by matching a given template from the first frame with a search region in subsequent frames.
+ANN-based VOT methods have evolved from early Siamese neural networks (e.g., SiamFC \cite{bertinetto_fullyconvolutional_2016} and SiamRPN \cite{li_high_2018}) and discriminative learning frameworks (e.g., ATOM \cite{danelljan_atom_2019}, DiMP \cite{bhat_learning_2019}, and PrDiMP \cite{danelljan_probabilistic_2020}) to transformer-based architectures (e.g., STARK \cite{yan_learning_2021}, SwinTrack \cite{chen_swintrack_2021}, AiATrack \cite{gao_aiatrack_2022}, MixFormer\cite{cui_mixformer_2022}, and OSTrack \cite{ye_joint_2022}).
+The transformer framework has now become the mainstream due to their superior global modeling capacity and robust feature representation.

-The development of RGB-Event VOT follows the progression of single-modal tracking, extending existing frameworks to incorporate multimodal fusion.
-Early studies typically employed CNN-based backbones like ResNet for independent feature extraction from each modality, followed by cross-modality fusion modules.
-For example, FENet \cite{zhang_object_2021} proposed a cross-domain attention scheme and an adaptive weighting strategy to dynamically balance modality contributions.
-AFNet \cite{zhang_frameevent_2023} designed an alignment module to mitigate cross-style misalignment guided by event motion cues, alongside a fusion module to enhance salient features while suppressing noise.
-Wang \etal \cite{wang_visevent_2024} incorporated a cross-modality transformer into the multi-domain network and ATOM to leverage complementary characteristics from the two modalities.
-Similarly, Han \etal \cite{han_eventassisted_2024} introduced self-attention modules to enhance the joint representation of RGB and event input.
-Recently, CrossEI \cite{chen_crossei_2025} used explicit motion estimation and semantic modulation to align and integrate event-image data for dynamic scenes.
-However, the performance of these approaches remains limited, largely due to the representational constraints of the CNN-based backbones.
+Early works on RGB-Event tracking extend single-modal frameworks by incorporating multimodal fusion.
+For example, FENet \cite{zhang_object_2021} introduces cross-domain attention with adaptive weighting to balance modality contributions.
+AFNet \cite{zhang_frameevent_2023} incorporates alignment and fusion modules guided by event motion cues.
+CMT-MDNet \cite{wang_visevent_2024} integrates a cross-modality transformer for fusion.
+More recently, CrossEI \cite{chen_crossei_2025} introduces explicit motion estimation and semantic modulation for scene alignment.
+However, the performance of these methods remains limited due to the representational constraints of CNN-based backbones.